Anello-Photonics/docs-A1/docs/communication_messaging.rst

 +---+--------+-------------------------------------------+------+----------------+

 .. note::
-   Maritime INS uses fields 1 through 5 from this PGN.
+   Aerial INS uses fields 1 through 5 from this PGN.
 Latitude and longitude are encoded as ``1e-7 deg/count``.
 Altitude is encoded as ``1e-3 m/count``.
    Horizontal accuracy and vertical accuracy are encoded as ``1e-7 m/count``.